 Natural Remedies for Anxiety Disorder: Lifestyle, Diet, and Herbal Support

-Anxiety is a natural response to stress, but when worry, fear, or nervousness becomes persistent and overwhelming, it may interfere with daily life.
 Anxiety disorders affect both mental and physical health, influencing sleep, focus, digestion, and emotional balance.
 Many people explore alternative medicine for emotional well-being as a complementary way to support relaxation, resilience, and overall well-being.

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult a licensed healthcare provider before trying new health practices or products.